mrworf/window-opener/README.md

 Likewise, if your main instance won't ever be used by another instance, using `--lowlevel=no` is also recommended.

 `--debug` is typically not needed unless you're debugging an issue.
+Debug WILL however, disable the systray icon and allow you to stop the server using `CTRL-C`.

 # Examples

-The following secion lists examples of how this can be used.
+The following section lists examples of how this can be used.

 ## Combining parsec and steam big picture